BlinqR/Room-Control/README.md

    ```
 5. Upload the sketch and open the Serial Monitor at 9600 baud.
 Once the board connects to WiFi, use its IP address to open the web interface.

-> Don't commit your real WiFi password.
-Keep the placeholders in the repo, or move the credentials into a separate file that's listed in `.gitignore`.

 ## Usage